 For most conversational AI tasks - brainstorming, dictation review, Q&A while your hands are busy - local voice chat is good enough that you stop reaching for the keyboard.
 For rapid-fire dialogue where sub-second latency matters, cloud voice modes are still faster.

-Download ToolPiper at modelpiper.com and try the tp-local-voice-chat pipeline template with your existing Ollama models.
+Download ToolPiper at modelpiper.com and try the tp-local-voice-chat pipeline template - the starter model covers the chat block, and your existing Ollama models plug in if you have them.

-This is part of a series on Ollama frontends for Mac.
+This is part of our Ollama series.
 See also: Voice Chat on Mac With Local AI for the general guide to local voice conversation.
 Next: Ollama Pipelines on Mac - chain models in a visual workflow.